Townsend-Lab-Yale/massprf-protein-coloring/README.md

 # massprf-protein-coloring
-maps the output of massprf into a file that can be used in Chimera to color proteins
+maps the output of massprf into a file that can be used in Chimera to color proteins execute

+    source(mapMASSPRF_To_Chimera.R)

+from R, which creates the genMASSPRF_Chimera command in your local enviornment.

+## dependencies
+  require("bio3d")

+  require("Biostrings")

+  require("muscle")

+The coloring happens in Chimera, so you'll need that program too.

 ## example calls
 genMASSPRF_Chimera(pdbFile = "SARS-CoV-1_ORF7a_Gene.pdb",MASSPRF_Nuc_Fasta = "orf7a_gene.fasta",MASSPRF_Table = "orf7a_MASS_PRF.tsv",scaling=1)